Botomy/Botomy/botomy-wiki/docs/game-play/basic-gameplay.md

 	"duration": 1.5, // how long an enemy will be frozen for (sec) "max_damage": 20,
-	"damage_factor": 0.33, // factor of the player's current attack damage
+	"damage_factor": 0.33, // factor of the player's current attack damage "damage_absorption_factor": 0.1, // how much damage is asborbed by the ice when frozen (i.e. when frozen, damage is received at 90%)
 ```

 #### Shockwave